-You are usually aware of the one no-no – DON’T pour it down the drain.
-Greases, fats and oils clog drains and are the cause of around 75% of burst sewers.
+Most people are aware that you should NEVER pour it down the drain!
+Greases, fats and oils clog drains and are the cause of around 75% of burst sewer pipes.
 So while it’s quite a common no-no, it does seem like people aren’t paying attention to it!

 Reuse – As a vegetarian I don’t use these, however they can be used to make “Bird Cake.”
-Depending on how much you have, pour the liquid cooking oil into a bowl or dish then mix in bird seed, some peanut butter if you like.
+Depending on how much you have, pour the liquid cooking oil into a glass bowl or dish then mix in bird seed, nuts, mealworms (if you are happy to), even a some peanut butter.
 Then let it set.

 Recycle – Contact your local amenities centre to see if they offer a recycling scheme.
-Many are these days.
+Many of them do these days.

 Compost – Vegetable oils can be added to a compost bin.
-This should be done in small amounts, like if you have just cooked with the oil and have some left (rather than just pouring a litre bottle straight in!).
+This should be done in small amounts, like if you have just cooked with the oil and have some left (rather than just pouring a litre bottle straight into the composter).

 If possible mix it in with some shredded paper or newspaper and then give the whole thing a mix with a garden fork (being careful of sleeping hedgehogs…if it’s that time of year)